why do you design?

 When I was in Kindergarten, I'd replay China's ShenZhou Six blasting off over and over.
 Since then, I’ve wanted to be an astronaut.
 As I pursued the goal, I couldn't help but focus on the number of disasters in space exploration caused by misinformation.
 So I asked myself, what can I do to alleviate that?

 I chose Systems Design Engineering at the University of Waterloo because of the opportunities in human factors psychology and its applications, not knowing I'd stumble across digital product design.

-Looking forward, I want to create solutions that help our world understand itself.
+Looking forward, I want to create long-term solutions that help our world understand itself.
 I want to make complex tools not so complex anymore.
 It might be a lofty goal, but after all, even my five-year-old self imagined being among the stars.